 Additionally, realignment algorithms are not guaranteed to “correctly” align the neighborhoods, and realigning neighborhoods may also lead to spurious reductions in the IoD even when no pattern similarity exists.
-If this decrease exceeds reduction in IoD when true pattern correspondence exists, then realignment will actually reduce the ability of the IoD to differentiate ordered and disordered point sets (Figure 7).
+If the spurious decrease in IoD exceeds reduction in IoD where true pattern correspondence exists, then realignment will actually reduce the ability of the IoD to differentiate ordered and disordered point sets (Figure 7).
 Some types of patterns, such as repeated stamps (red circles and orange triangles in Figure 7), show slightly increased discrimination between ordered and disordered points when reorientation is applied.
 The realignment procedure depresses the IoD of the unperturbed, ordered points slightly more than it depresses the IoD of the disordered points beyond the perturbation distance.
 More homogenous patterns, such as a square grid (dark blue circles and light blue triangles in Figure 7), show reduced discrimination when reorientation is applied.
 The IoD is most effective as a discriminatory metric when the difference between the mean IoD of the ordered points and mean IoD of the disordered points is maximized.
-Thus, the use of realignment may or may not be appropriate depending on the intent of the study.
+Thus, the use of realignment may or may not be appropriate depending on the intent of the study and nature of the study area.
 Realignment is also computationally expensive as it requires repeated recalculation of neighborhood point assignments.

 Conclusions